-is assumed to be able to solve all current and future social problems.
+in Figure 2.
+These world views have been described in many ways (Bossel, 1996), but an important distinction has to do with one's degree of faith in technological progress (Costanza, 1989).
+The "technological optimist" world view is one in which technological progress is assumed to be able to solve all current and future social problems.
 It is a vision of continued expansion of humans and their dominion over nature.
 This is the "default" vision in our current western society, one that represents continuation of current trends into the indefinite future.
-It is the "taker" culture as described so eloquently by Daniel Quinn in "Ishmael" [63].
+It is the "taker" culture as described so eloquently by Daniel Quinn in Ishmael (1992).

-There are two versions of this vision, however.
-One that corresponds to the underlying assumptions on which it is based actually being true in the real world, and one that corresponds to those assumptions being false, as shown in Fig. 2.
+There are two versions of this vision, however: one that corresponds to the underlying assumptions on which it is based actually being true in the real world, and one that corresponds to those assumptions being false, as shown in Figure 2.
 The positive version of the "technological optimist" vision was called "Star Trek," after the popular TV series which is its most articulate and vividly fleshed-out manifestation.
 The negative version of the "technological optimist" vision was called "Mad Max" after the popular movie of several years ago that embodies many aspects of this vision gone bad.

 The "technological skeptic" vision is one that depends much less on technological change and more on social and community development.
-It is not in any sense "antitechnology."
+It is not in any sense "anti-technology."
 But it does not assume that technological change can solve all problems.
 In fact, it assumes that some technologies may create as many problems as they solve and that the key is to view technology as the servant of larger social goals rather than the driving force.
-The version of this vision that corresponds to the skeptics being right about the nature of the world was called "Ecotopia" after the semi-popular book of the late 1970s [64].
+The version of this vision that corresponds to the skeptics being right about the nature of the world was called "Ecotopia" after the semipopular book of the late 1970s (Callenbach, 1975).
 If the optimists turn out to be right about the real state of the world, the "big government" vision comes to pass-Ronald Reagan's worst nightmare of overly protective government policies getting in the way of the free market.